UL-FRI-LGM/cescg2023-webgpu/Part 1/Task Description.md

 We need an HTML file and a JavaScript file.

-* Create an HTML file named `index.html` with a 512x512 canvas and a reference to the JavaScript module named `main.js`:
+* In the project root directory, create an HTML file named `part1.html` with a 512x512 canvas and a reference to the JavaScript module named `main.js`:

 ```html
 <!DOCTYPE html>